 Through rain and wrecks, on Daytona's longest day, this was a drought Dale Earnhardt Jr. was determined to end.

-NASCAR's most popular driver won the Daytona 500 on Sunday night for the second time — a decade after his first victory — while snapping a 55-race losing streak dating to 2012.
+NASCAR's most popular driver won the Daytona 500 for the second time — a decade after his first victory — to snap a 55-race losing streak dating to 2012.

-The victory ended a streak of futility at Daytona International Speedway, where he finished second in three of the previous four 500s.
+The victory Sunday night ended a streak of futility at Daytona International Speedway, where he finished second in three of the previous four 500s.